Kiwanis hear from Ramey about human trafficking – Greensboro News and Record

 The United States is seeing its problem with trafficking grow rapidly, Ramey said, explaining that people as young as 12, both female and male, are prey to traffickers.
 These youths may have either been abandoned, run away from home, or turned to drugs, making them ideal targets for criminals seeking to exploit them for money.

-Traffickers typically promise such young people money and material goods, grooming them to feel beholden to the predators and do what they demand.
+Traffickers typically promise such young people money and material goods, them to feel beholden to the predators and do what they demand.

 Such traffickers force their victims to labor with 80% being assaulted physically, sexually, and verbally.
 The traffickers send victims to work in the sex industry, placing them at truck stops, hotels or through residential escort services.